 Let’s try to lay some simple bases to learn what to expect from a wine that is offered or promoted as a Super tuscan wine.

 The first thing that this term expresses is obviously the geographical origin of the wine: Tuscany.
 But this is the easy part.

 The other thing that we should expect this wine to offer, still based on the actual name, is something quite special, or “Super” and this is where interpretation could lead astray.

-The fact that this term is not an official name implies that there are no strict rules that producers should follow and this is possibly the reason that these wines can be very different in terms of varieties used.
-For the most part these so-called Super tuscans wine belong to the IGT category of the Italian Wine Classification System, which means that the entire production process, right from growing the grapes to bottling the wine must occur within the boundaries of Tuscany but this does not impose any restrictions on blending or ageing.
-In a way, this is the beauty of the IGT world: it recognises geographical identity while still leaving a lot of freedom to express one’s creativity.
+The fact that this term is not an official name implies that there are no strict rules that producers should follow.
+This is possibly the reason that these wines can be very different in terms of varieties used.
+For the most part these so-called Super tuscans wine belong to the IGT category of the Italian Wine Classification System.
+This means that the entire production process, right from growing the grapes to bottling the wine must occur within the boundaries of Tuscany.
+However, this does not impose any restrictions on blending or aging.
+In a way, this is the beauty of the IGT world: it recognizes geographical identity while still leaving a lot of freedom to express one’s creativity.
 So how do we narrow it down?

-The last thing to keep in mind when looking at buying a Super tuscan is that because of what it takes to make a wine with the characteristics described, they tend to be on the more expensive side of things, but this is well compensated by their versatility: they are wines to be fully enjoy as soon as purchased, but also offering considerable longevity with a good potential of evolution in the bottle, thus making them also a good investment for wine collectors.
+The last thing to keep in mind when looking at buying a Super tuscan is that because of what it takes to make a wine with the characteristics described, they tend to be on the more expensive side of things.
+However, this is well compensated by their versatility: they are wines to be fully enjoy as soon as purchased.
+They also offer considerable longevity with a good potential of evolution in the bottle.
+This makes them also a good investment for wine collectors.

 Book now your special and exciting wine tour: Super tuscan Wine Tour from Florence!